mohit065/VR_Project1_MohitNaik_IMT2022076/README.md

 - **MLP**: One hidden layer (**100 neurons, ReLU, Adam, 500 epochs**).

 #### Part B
+- Trained the CNN model using different optimizers, batch sizes, and activation functions.
+- Evaluated the accuracy for 5 epochs on the validation set.

 #### Part C
 - kmeans, gmm and otsu thresholding were straight forward to code and required no specific experiments.